isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 # <a name="S-cpl"></a>CPL: C-style programming

 C and C++ are closely related languages.
-They both originate in "Classic C" from 1978 and have evolved in ISO committees since then.
+They both originate in “Classic C” from 1978 and have evolved in ISO committees since then.
 Many attempts have been made to keep them compatible, but neither is a subset of the other.

 C rule summary: